How much you could receive

 The maximum amount you could receive from July 2025 to June 2026 is $2,400 ($200 per month).
 This amount will be adjusted for inflation each year to reflect changes in the cost of living.
 Your benefit payment will not decrease if the cost of living goes down.

-When you apply for the Canada Disability Benefit, you might get back payments for past months that you were eligible.
-You can receive back payments for up to 24 months from when we get your application, but not for any months before July 2025.
+When you apply for the Canada Disability Benefit, you may get back payments for up to 24 months from when we get your application, but not for any previous months of eligibility prior to June 2025.

 How income affects your benefit amount